checkout/frames-android/README.md

 ```

 ## Objects found in callbacks
-#### When deling with actions like generating a card token the callback will include the following objects.
+#### When dealing with actions like generating a card token the callback will include the following objects:

 **For success -> CardTokenisationResponse**
 <br/>
-This has the following getters:
+With the following getters:
 ```java
    response.getId();               // the card token
    response.getLiveMode();         // environment mode